apache/arrow-site/_posts/2025-10-30-rust-parquet-metadata.md

 that closely resemble the Thrift definitions while permitting additional hand optimization where necessary.
 This approach is similar to the [serde] crate where generic implementations can be generated with `#[derive]` annotations and specialized serialization is written by hand where needed.
-[Ed Seidl] rewrote the metadata parsing code in the [parquet] crate using this approach.
+[Ed Seidl] then rewrote the metadata parsing code in the [parquet] crate using these macros.
 Please see the [final PR] for details of the level of effort involved.

 [final PR]: https://github.com/apache/arrow-rs/pull/8530
 [Jörn Horstmann]: https://github.com/jhorstmann